Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
-In Section \ref{Happel's functor} we give the construction of Happel's functor and recall related results.
+In Section \ref{graded modules}, first we fix notations for graded modules and their derived categories.
+Then we recall a decomposition of a complex $I \in \sfC(\GrInj A)$ of graded injective modules introduced in \cite{adasore}.
+In Section \ref{the Happel functor} we give the construction of the Happel functor and recall related results.
 In Section \ref{Homologically well-graded algebras} we introduce a notion of homologically well-graded (hwg) algebras.
 In Section \ref{characterization} we give characterizations of hwg algebras and show that it can be looked as a generalization of graded Frobenius algebras.
-In Section \ref{Happel's functor and a homologically well-graded IG-algebra}, we give characterizations of fully faithfulness of $\cH$ (Theorem \ref{main theorem 2}) and characterizations of when $\cH$ gives an equivalence (Theorem \ref{tilting theorem}).
+In Section \ref{the Happel functor and a homologically well-graded IG-algebra}, we give characterizations of fully faithfulness of $\cH$ (Theorem \ref{main theorem 2}) and characterizations of when $\cH$ gives an equivalence (Theorem \ref{tilting theorem}).
 In Section \ref{Examples and constructions}, we give several examples and constructions of hwg IG-algebras.
-We observe that hwg-IG-property has more robustness than IG-property.
-Even though taking Veronese algebras and Segre products do not preserve IG-algebras, these operations preserve hwg IG-algebras.
-In Section \ref{commutative case}, we study commutative algebras and gives a generalization of a result by Fossum-Foxby-Griffith-Reiten.
+We observe that being hwg IG is more robust than being IG.
+For example, even though taking Veronese algebras and Segre products do not preserve IG-algebras, these operations preserve hwg IG-algebras.
+In Section \ref{commutative case}, we focus on the commutative case and generalize a result of Fossum-Griffith-Reiten, Foxby and Reiten \cite{FGR, Foxby, Reiten}.
 In Section \ref{Graded derived Frobenius extensions} we discuss the definition of hwg IG-algebras.

-\textbf{Acknowledgment} The first author was partially supported by JSPS KAKENHI Grant Number 26610009.
+\textbf{Acknowledgment} The authors thank anonymous referee for his/her careful reading and numerous comments about mathematical contents and readability.
+The first author was partially supported by JSPS KAKENHI Grant Number 26610009.
 The second author was partially supported by JSPS KAKENHI Grant Number 26800007.